openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 static Set&lt;T&gt;(propName: string, newValue: T): boolean

 Sets the value for the attribute with the specified attribute name in AppStorage.
+If the value of **newValue** is the same as the value of the attribute with the specified attribute name, that is, no value needs to be assigned, the state variable will not instruct the UI to update the value of attribute.

 **Parameters**